AaronFR/Thinker/README.md

 ## Current Limitations

-- The process can be slow due to the iterative nature of evaluations, as well as potential network call dependencies with the language model.
+- ***Capability***The ThoughtProcessor operates like a public works department with its allocated budget of iterations: spend it all!
+The system can generate long reports but due to the inability to re-write text, the answers are not succinct.
+- **Performance**: Iterating through a sequential series of LLM api calls takes time for each request, as the output data to review grows larger the time to process each executive thought grows larger.
-- While it can handle structured tasks, unexpected inputs may lead to ineffective results or erratic outputs.
+- **Input Handling**: While the system manages structured tasks well, unexpected inputs can result in suboptimal or erratic outputs.
-- Parallel processing is not yet implemented, which could expedite task completion.
+- **Lack of Parallel Processing**: The absence of parallel task management capabilities can hinder efficiency in completing tasks.

 ## Features
-- **Iterative Task Evaluation**: Breaks down a user input task/prompt into individual parts to query iteratively.
+- **Iterative Task Evaluation**: The system decomposes user input tasks into individual components, allowing for progressive querying and processing.
-- **Executive Thought Processing**: Uses an executive reasoning layer to determine action plans based on user tasks and available context files.
+- **Executive Thought Processing**: An executive reasoning layer formulates action plans based on provided tasks and relevant context files.

 ## Architecture
 The project's architecture is designed with modularity in mind, allowing for the easy addition of new features and components.
 The key modules are structured as follows: